+4. Apply for an identification number.
 The estate is a separate legal entity for federal and state tax purposes and requires its own tax identification number (i.e., employer identification number or EIN).
 You should apply for this number at www.irs.gov as soon as possible because you’ll need it to open an estate bank account.
 You must also include the EIN on other documents and returns filed for the estate.

+5. Order copies of the death certificate and executor appointment.
 You will need certified copies of the death certificate and your executor appointment for all financial transactions, including closing accounts, claiming life insurance and retirement benefits, and stopping social security payments and household bills.
 Many financial institutions and government agencies won’t accept photocopies, so having extra certified copies on hand may help prevent delays.

+6. Complete an inventory of tangible and financial assets.
 Begin by making a list of known assets.
 In addition, to help uncover any unknown assets, look for ownership documents, such as deeds, titles, account statements, maintenance records, and receipts.
 Home offices, home safes, and bank safety deposit boxes are good places to look.
 Also keep an eye on the decedent’s mail, which could lead you to discover hidden assets or outstanding debts.

+7. Complete an inventory of digital assets.
 Digital assets may be harder to find—they may be stored on a computer hard drive or a cloud service rather than in a filing cabinet, safe, or safety deposit box—but as the executor, you must be sure they go through the administration process.

 - Second, if the will does not include digital assets, find out whether the decedent used the access-authorization tool on each platform (the custodian of the digital assets) to designate who could handle the accounts upon death.
 For example, Facebook has a “legacy contact” tool, and Google has an “inactive account manager” feature.

 A properly drafted will and the custodian’s access-authorization tool should fulfill the same function: identify whether the executor can access the digital assets.
 Alternatively, you may discover these items gave another individual access to content.